chongna95/Hr-Analytics-Job-Prediction/README.md

 For HR Department, It is time-consuming and expensive to find, interview, and hire new employees.
 It is important to understand what factors make the employee leave the company in order to increase employee retention which will be beneficial to the company.

 # Data Understanding
 The HR dataset came from [Kaggle](https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction?select=HR_comma_sep.csv).
 The data consisted of 15,000 employee and 10 features listed below.
-The bar chart below shows the breakdown of how many generous tippers (>20%) versus non-generous tippers that exist in the data set.

 Variable  |Description |
 -----|-----|
 satisfaction_level|Employee-reported job satisfaction level [0&ndash;1]